jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 ## Binding Keys
 ---
-As well as changing widgets, we sometimes want keys to trigger events.
+We also sometimes want keys to trigger events.
 The classic example is the ```<Enter>``` key, we often want to be able to hit the ```<Enter>``` key to submit a form...

 * `.enableEnter(function)`